ZeroSync/ZeroSync/docs/roadmap.md

 ## Milestone 4: *Hardening*
 For the proof to become production ready we will have to test, review, and harden the code thoroughly.

-- Gather feedback from the Bitcoin developer community
+- Gather Bitcoin developer feedback
 - Perform code reviews
 - More testing.
+Use the [static test vectors](https://raw.githubusercontent.com/bitcoin-core/qa-assets/main/unit_test_data/script_assets_test.json).
 Also add fuzzing
 - Bug Bounty program